alex-patterson-webdev/doctrine-query-filter/README.md

 ### Nesting Filters

-You can also nest a combination of the `andX` and `orX`, the generated DQL will include the correct grouping.
+You can also nest a combination of the `and` and `or`, the generated DQL will include the correct grouping.

     // WHERE x.surname = 'Smith' OR (x.age > 18 AND x.gender = 'Male')
     $criteria = [